DavidStrieder/coupon_project/README.md

     true GATE membership_level_2: 0.018707844852900623

-While there seems to be a positive effect in all groups, targeting customors with membership level zero seems particularly valuable.
+While there seems to be a positive effect in all groups, targeting customers with membership level zero seems particularly valuable.

+#### Conditional Average Treatment Effects (CATE)

-Moreoever, we can similarly investigate the effect of specific (continuous) covariates by estimtaing the conditional treatment effeect (CATE).
+Moreover, we can similarly investigate the effect of specific (continuous) covariates by estimating the conditional treatment effect (CATE).
 The idea here is to fit a basis expansion (e.g., splines) to the covariate of interest and project the treatment effect onto this basis.

 ```python